ckeditor/ckeditor4-java-samples/README.md

     git clone https://github.com/ckeditor/ckeditor-java-samples

-CKEditor for Java Web Application uses CKEditor as a submodule.
 After cloning the repository you also need to initialize and update the CKEditor submodule:

     git submodule update --init --recursive